 “The farmers of watermelon practiced farmgate method of selling their produce while those of pumpkins sold to nearby markets, and local traders.”

-The researchers also highlight that many farmers were unable to distinguish between diseases affecting watermelon, and their associated symptoms.
+The researchers also highlight that many farmers were unable to distinguish between diseases affecting watermelon, pumpkin and their associated symptoms.
 A surprise finding was that farmers indiscriminately applied various kinds of agrochemicals—herbicides, fungicides, insecticides, acaricides, to control insect pests on these crops without any considerations on their intended use nor impact of the environment.

 Fred Masika, a co-researcher on the paper from Makerere University and Muni University, said, “There is a need to train farmers on integrated pest and disease management, as well as in the appropriate methods for applying agrochemicals.